kanewallmann/Dreambooth-Stable-Diffusion/README.md

 ### Step 17

-I've written a bit of text here that talks about - inter alia - who did the bulk of the work on this, how the image selection works again (just to drill it home), and some legal provisos.
+I've written a bit of text here that talks about - inter alia - who did the bulk of the work on this, how the naming scheme work for the training images again (just to drill it home), and some legal provisos.
 Underneath this text, there's a cell with two variables in it: `target_name` and `target_class`.

 These are the *only* things you'll need to edit.